 Equally at home in the herb garden and flower bed, calendula produces rays of orange petals that make a lovely golden dye.
 Some flowers come in yellow or burgundy hues, and some have a dark center.
 The hairy, oblong leaves have a pleasant fragrance.

 Calendula needs good drainage and full sun, though it may appreciate some shade in hot summers.
 It often reseeds.
+Plant it near your vegetables to deter deer and other pests because of its bitter taste.

-5. Spider flower (Cleome spp.)
+5. Spider Flower (Cleome spp.)

 The long, wispy stamens emerging from airy flower clusters give spider flower its name.
 It blooms all summer in shades of pink, purple, or white.
 A surprisingly tall annual, it can reach six feet high, though dwarf varieties are also available.

 Spider flower tolerates some drought but prefers moist, well-drained soil and full sun.
 Too much water or fertilizer can result in leggy growth.
+Deer don’t like its toxic leaves and spiky stems.

-6. Floss flower (Ageratum houstonianum)
+6. Floss Flower (Ageratum houstonianum)

 Floss flower blooms from spring until frost, sending up clusters of fluffy, white to blue flowers held just above the ovate to deltoid foliage.
 It has a mounding habit, growing six inches to a foot tall, and the stems sometimes have an attractive reddish tint.

-Moderately drought tolerant, floss flower thrives in rich, moist soil with good drainage in full sun.
+Moderately drought-tolerant, floss flower thrives in rich, moist soil with good drainage in full sun.

 7. Poppy (Papaver spp.)